shajen/sdr-hub/README.md

 ## Scheduled Recording with Crontab

 You can now schedule automatic recordings using simple crontab-style entries.
 Define exact times or recurring intervals to start recording transmissions - ideal for capturing periodic signals, beacon transmissions.
 Once configured, the scanner handles everything automatically, so you’ll never miss an interesting signal again!

+## Gain comparison

+The scanner can now **automatically test all available gain settings** for your SDR device and **capture short spectrogram samples** for each configuration.
+These results are then displayed in a **side-by-side visual view**, making it easy to compare signal quality and noise levels across different gain values.
+With just one scan, you can instantly **identify the optimal gain settings** for your hardware and environment - no more tedious manual tuning.

 # Info